-It is possible our study underestimated any change in potassium concentration as potassium levels were measures only during the 15-min hypercarbic period, rather than after a longer period of time.
+It is possible that our study underestimated any change in potassium concentration, as potassium levels were measured only during the 15-min hypercarbic period, rather than after a longer period of time.
 Thus, our study may not adequately reflect the spectrum of changes due to renal handling of potassium, a control mechanism that takes longer to manifest.
 However, further research evaluating the effects of prolonged periods of hypercarbia (particularly at profound levels of hypercarbia) in a human model under general anaesthesia and controlled ventilation may be considered unethical due to the possible effects of prolonged hypercarbia and acidaemia on myocardial dysfunction, arrhythmias, pulmonary hypertension, and raised intracranial pressure.
 It has been suggested that general anaesthesia may marginally reduce plasma potassium concentration[9], so these findings may also not apply to awake participants.

 In conclusion, our post-hoc analysis demonstrated no significant association between acute hypercarbia and serum potassium in the setting of anaesthesia and major surgery.
-This corroborates the most recent prospective randomised control trial in this area and suggests that acute hypercarbia can be tolerated in critically ill patients and those undergoing anaesthesia, without significant risk of hyperkalaemia and its associated adverse outcomes.
+This corroborates the most recent prospective randomised controlled trial in this area and suggests that acute hypercarbia can be tolerated in critically ill patients and those undergoing anaesthesia, without significant risk of hyperkalaemia and its associated adverse outcomes.

 ARTICLE HIGHLIGHTS